 Crisis on Infinite Earths

 Members of the Squadron are accidentally transported to several other dimensions by the appearance of Harbinger.
 Soon, members become involved in battles with minions of the Anti-Monitor and the Monster Society of Evil.
 Several team members are sent by Harbinger to prevent the Ultra-Humanite from stealing a space shuttle.
 Following the Crisis, the team members who had been cast adrift return to their reality with no memory of the events, and with no apparent ill effect to their reality.
 This is revealed to be the result of the machinations of Mekanique, who eventually allows the sweeping changes of the Crisis to have their effect on the universe.

-As a result of the Crisis, Superman, Wonder Woman, Batman and Robin, Aquaman, Green Arrow and Speedy, and associated characters (Alfred, Lois, etc.) were removed from continuity.
+As a result of the Crisis, Superman, Wonder Woman, Batman and Robin, Aquaman, Green Arrow and Speedy and associated characters (Alfred, Lois, etc.) were removed from continuity.
 To substitute, some new characters were created to take their place in some stories.
 Collectively they became the Young All Stars, and were part of the All Star Squadron for a time.
-The All Star Squadron book was cancelled during the Crisis.
-The Young All Stas book picked up after the crisis and dealt with the merged storylines.
+The All-Star Squadron book was cancelled after the Crisis.
+The Young All-Stars book picked up after the Crisis and dealt with the merged storylines.